MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 With the scope of Azure Arc extended to Azure Stack HCI VMs, you'll be able to [automate their configuration by using Azure VM extensions][arc-vm-extensions] and evaluate their [compliance with industry regulations and corporate standards by using Azure Policy][arc-azure-policy].

-### Leverage Azure Stack HCI virtualization-based protection, certified hardware, and cloud-based services to enhance security and compliance stance in ROBO scenarios.
+### Azure Stack HCI default security configuration provides defense in depth approach, simplifying security and compliance costs

-ROBO scenarios present unique challenges with security and compliance.
-With no&mdash;or at best&mdash;limited local IT support and lack of dedicated datacenters, it's particularly important to protect their workloads from both internal and external threats.
-Azure Stack HCI's capabilities and its integration with Azure services can address this problem.
+The deployment and management of IT services for retail, manufacturing and remote office scenarios present unique challenges for security and compliance.
+With no&mdash;or at best&mdash;limited local IT support and lack of dedicated datacenters, it is particularly important to protect workloads from both internal and external threats.
+Azure Stack HCI's default security hardening and deep integration with Azure services can help address these challenges.

 Azure Stack HCI&ndash;certified hardware ensures built-in Secure Boot, Unified Extensible Firmware Interface (UEFI), and Trusted Platform Module (TPM) support.
 These technologies, combined with [virtualization-based security (VBS)][azs-hci-vbs], help protect security-sensitive workloads.
 BitLocker Drive Encryption allows you to encrypt Storage Spaces Direct volumes at rest while SMB encryption provides automatic encryption in transit, facilitating compliance with standards such as Federal Information Processing Standard 140-2 (FIPS 140-2) and Health Insurance Portability and Accountability Act (HIPAA).